nunezkendall/personal-git/answers.md

         -   Your\_api\_key='Enter API Key Here'

--   Running vagrant provision while the vm is still running will execute the bootstraph.sh, install your Datadog Agent and populate the API Key to begin the transmission of data.
+-   Running 'vagrant provision' while the vm is still running will execute the bootstraph.sh, install your Datadog Agent and populate the API Key to begin the transmission of data.